dazzle-me/birdclef-2022-3rd-place-solution/README.md

 Now for our approach, the key points are the following:

-* Use CNN proposed by [2nd place BirdCLEF 2021](https://www.kaggle.com/competitions/birdclef-2021/discussion/243463)
+* Use CNN proposed in [2nd place BirdCLEF 2021 solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243463)
 * Use SED model & training scheme proposed in [tattaka's 4th place solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243293)
 * Use pseudo-labels & hand-labels in SED model training
 * Divide scored birds into two sets and use different loss functions for training each one